Skip to main content

 Social Security was created to provide basic retirement benefits for workers reaching age 65.
 Workers who pay (or have paid) Federal Insurance Contributions Act (FICA) taxes are covered by Social Security.
 After paying into the system for at least 40 quarters (10 years on average), you will be eligible to receive retirement income benefits.
 These benefits are based on a worker’s highest earnings over a 35-year period.

-Social Security benefits can start as early as age 62 or as late as age 70, but to receive full retirement benefits depends on the year of birth.
+Social Security benefits can start as early as age 62 or as late as age 70, but when you're eligible to receive full retirement benefits depends on the year of your birth.
 Learn more about full retirement ages with Social Security's Benefits Planner.

 Year of BirthFull Retirement Age